sayakpaul/sayakpaul/README.md

 - ⚡ Fun fact: I love watching crime and action thrillers (The Silence of the Lambs being an all-time favorite one).
 - 📫 More details - [sayak.dev](https://sayak.dev).

 <img src="https://github-readme-stats.vercel.app/api?username=sayakpaul&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=191919">

+Following are some of my favorite repositories that I have contributed to and/or contribute to.